 There are other amusing characters like the extremely rich, buffon-like banker (Sir Desmond), well-entrenched civil servants (Sir Arnold and Sir Frank), the party Whip, media chiefs, diplomats, and cabinet ministers.

-Here is a youtube clip from one of the early episodes (when it was Yes, Minister).
+Here is a youtube clip from one of the later episodes (when it became Yes, Prime Minister).